svbackend/natai-diary/NOTES.md

+### Feb 19, 2023

+This weekend I was working on web app landing page, and I really like how it's going, I found a nice designer on upwork, and he's doing a great job - in just a day UI of landing page looks much more professional and stylish, I'm really happy with the result so far.
+I already converted navbar, footer, hero section and "why you should use Natai" section from figma design to html/tailwind, and it looks pretty good.
+Especially I like dark theme, I will keep it as default for now.

 ### Feb 17, 2023

 This week I added ability to write notes, add tags and select mood in web app.